-Classes are from Monday to Friday, 9.30am to 2pm with half an hour break between 11.30 and 12 noon.
+Classes and activities are from Monday to Friday, 9.30am to 2pm with half an hour break between 11.30 and 12 noon.
 Lunch is served between 2pm and 3pm for all students staying for the afternoon activities.
 Food is prepared by a British chef.
 The menu consists of a nutritionally balanced three course meal.
 We also cater for students who need a particular diet, e.g. diabetic, lactose intolerant etc. Between 3pm and 5pm the students enjoy an afternoon of activities and sports organised and invigilated by our English speaking sports monitors.

 At 5pm external students are collected by their families.
 Our residential students are taken back home by their host families to enjoy the rest of the day practising their English in a real English environment.